Brown v. Texas

 Brown v.
-Texas, 443 U.S. 47 (1979), was a United States Supreme Court case in which the Court determined that the defendant's arrest in El Paso, Texas, for a refusal to identify himself, after being seen and questioned in a high crime area, was not based on a reasonable suspicion of wrongdoing and thus violated the Fourth Amendment.
-It is an important case for Stop and Identify statutes in the United States.
+Texas, 443 U.S. 47 (1979), was a United States Supreme Court case in which the Court determined that the defendant's arrest in El Paso, Texas for a refusal to identify himself after being seen and questioned in a high-crime area was not based on a reasonable suspicion of wrongdoing and thus violated the Fourth Amendment.
+It is an important case in relation to stop-and-identify statutes in the United States.

 The decision was written by Chief Justice Warren Burger and unanimously supported by the other justices.
 His summary of the factual elements of the case includes the following:

 Two police officers, while cruising near noon in a patrol car, observed appellant and another man walking away from one another in an alley in an area with a high incidence of drug traffic.
 They stopped and asked appellant to identify himself and explain what he was doing.
 One officer testified that he stopped appellant because the situation "looked suspicious and we had never seen that subject in that area before."
 The officers did not claim to suspect appellant of any specific misconduct, nor did they have any reason to believe that he was armed.
 When appellant refused to identify himself, he was arrested for violation of a Texas statute which makes it a criminal act for a person to refuse to give his name and address to an officer "who has lawfully stopped him and requested the information."